Quantum volume and length fluctuations in a midi-superspace model of Minkowski space: Variables and Constraints

 These constraints, especially the first, will be the focus of the rest of this work.
 Together, the constraints form a first-class algebra with the constraints of general relativity: They commute with the Gau\ss\ constraint.
 The Poisson brackets with the Hamiltonian constraint are

 With the diffeomorphism constraint the brackets are

 Arising from the existence of a Killing vector field, we call these pair of constraints the ``Killing constraints".
 (The singular will refer to the first constraint, ${\cal K} =0$.)
 The second constraint obviously expresses homogeneity in the $z$-direction.
 The first constraint expresses homogeneity in the time direction, as we will see in the next section.
+Additionally, the variables $X, Y, E^x,$ and $E^y$ span a subspace of the unconstrained phase space of the total system.
+The constraint ${\cal K}=0$, containing only these variables, can be seen as a Hamiltonian function generating a flow in this subspace along the vector field, $X \partial_X + Y \partial_Y - E^x \partial_{E^x} - E^y \partial_{E^y}$.
+Among those functions whose Lie derivatives vanish along this vector field are $XE^xYE^y$, which appears in the Hamiltonian constraint, and $E^x/E^y$, which is related to the ``wave factor" defined in \cite{MTW}.
+The second ``no wave" constraint, ${\cal E}'=0$ containing a derivative, does not have such an interpretation.